sosie-js/python-dia/README.md

 A library for producing and manipulating
 [Dia diagrams](http://dia-installer.de/) files.

+## Motivations

+I am not the [only one that need to produce diagrams without Gui](https://gitlab.gnome.org/GNOME/dia/-/issues/492), much more faster.

 ## Demo

 ![Demo live](https://raw.githubusercontent.com/sosie-js/python-dia/main/pythondia_demo.gif)

 ## Installation

 1) Prerequisite is Dia with python3 compiled.
-By default is with 2.7 so you will have to upgrade dia I have to compile dia from source on my side. on debian based,
+By default is with python static 2.7 so you will have to upgrade dia I have to compile dia from source on my side. on debian based.
+Note we are in manual mode as pip3 installations will not been seen by dia so we need extra steps like in 2a.

 a) Install depencies